-If you cannot find the password, see the troubleshooting topic: Cannot find the repository database superuser password
+If you cannot find the password, see the troubleshooting topic: Cannot find the password for the PostgreSQL database superuser

 - On the Ready to upgrade page, select the appropriate check boxes if you want the setup to create desktop shortcuts and automatically start the Qlik Sense services when the setup is complete, and click Upgrade.

 - Check that all of the Qlik Sense services have started successfully.

 In a multi-node deployment, uninstall Qlik Sense on each of the rim nodes.
 Select the option to remove certificates and data folders when you uninstall on the rim nodes.